goweiting/carneades-ext/system/README.md

 3. Either:
   * Start the python interpreter and import `carneades` (see [running from the interpreter](#Interpreter))
   * Run from the command line
-4. The file will go through lexical analysis to ensure [synatx](#syntax) is correct and tokenize the files, then parsing it.
+4. The file will go through lexical analysis to ensure [synatx](#syntax) is followed; it will be parsed before calling the Carneades Argument Evaluation System.
-5. The will be used as python arguments for `caes.py` program.

 ## Directory
 The directory of the files is as such: